 About the program

 British Columbia has its population concentrated in two areas of the province; the Okanagan-Shuswap-Thompson area and Lower Mainland-South Eastern Vancouver Island.
-These two areas contain 2.7% of the land base and over 80% of the population and over 80% of the farm gate receipts.
+These two areas contain 2.7 percent of the land base, over 80 percent of the population and over 80 percent of the farm gate receipts.

 Our most intensive farming is happening in the same area where most British Columbians live.
 There are more non-farm residents living in the Agricultural Land Reserve (ALR) than farmers.